 She has one grown up daughter and enjoys opera, football, theatre and embroidery.

 Daphne is a Registered General Nurse, Midwife and Health Visitor, with specialist experience in Spinal Injuries and Neurology.
 On entering management, Daphne was the first Health visitor to join the first PCT.
 She spent 4 years as a nurse/midwife on a Salvation Army Mission Station in Zambia and is a passionate advocate for patient centred healthcare.
 Daphne currently enjoys a successful career as an Independent Healthcare Consultant running her own company and advising on Patient Care Pathways, Healthcare software requirements for Child Health, NHS Community Services, Cancer Services and Renal Dialysis.
 Daphne is married with two grown up children.
 Her interests include Worthing Community Welcome In Project, fund raising for Salvation Army overseas medical or education projects, gardening, music and travel.

 Dianne qualified as a State Registered Nurse in 1968 and as a midwife in 1970 before choosing to specialise in the Operating Theatre at Kings College Hospital, South London.
 She married in 1972 and had a daughter in 1974 after which she qualified as a Chiropodist/Podiatrist and embarked on a 40 year career in the private sector.

-Dianne has had a life-long love of opera and has served as an usher at Glyndebourne Opera House since 1994.
+Dianne has had a life-long love of opera and has worked front of house at Glyndebourne Opera House since 1994.
 Other interests include skiing, Scottish dancing, needlepoint, and bridge.